 How to Store Buttermilk Syrup

-Store- buttermilk syrup needs to be store in the fridge.
+- Store- buttermilk syrup needs to be stored in the fridge.
 It’s best if you store it in a jar or airtight container.
 It will stay good for a couple of weeks in the fridge.

-Freeze- Buttermilk syrup is best if it’s not frozen.
+- Freeze- Buttermilk syrup is best if it’s not frozen.
 It separates and becomes a little gritty.
-This syrup is the best stored in the fridge.
+This syrup is best stored in the fridge.

 What to Serve with Best Buttermilk Syrup Recipe